SSWConsulting/SSW.Rules.Content/rules/importance-critical-distance/rule.md

 ---
 "Critical distance" refers to the difference between one perspective and another, the difference between two ways of thinking about the same thing.

+You know how easy it is for someone else to spot things - both good and bad - about your work that you haven’t noticed.
+You're "too close" to the work to be truly critical of it.

 Developers naturally have a builder mindset focused on success, while testers are likely to have a more skeptical, critical-thinking mindset.

 The critical distance between the mindset of a developer and a tester is important for excellent testing.

 <!--endintro-->